logicalmechanism/group-payout/README.md

   }
 ```

 The contract assumes the entry transaction validates the datum for equal length arrays or the UTxO will be perma locked.
-The contract will pay N addresses with some amount of lovelace.
-The goal of the contract is to maximize the number of payout addresses.
+The contract will pay N addresses with some amount of lovelace greater than the minimum lovelace.
+The goal of the contract is to maximize the number of payout addresses as a proof of concept.

 This contract improves the the maximum payout address over the non-optimized contract by a factor of 3.